kuznetz/cockpit-port-forward/readme.md

 - **Framework**: Built with React.js (v18+) for a modern, component-based UI
 - **Communication**: Uses D-Bus to interact with firewalld service
 - **Privileges**: Requires superuser access for firewall modifications

+## Using prebuild release

+Just copy files from archive to directory `/usr/local/share/cockpit/port-forward`

 ## Building